 Jessica Gottlieb, Ph.D.

-Dr. Jessica Gottlieb is an Assistant Professor in the department of Educational Psychology and Leadership.
+Dr. Jessica Gottlieb is an Assistant Professor in the department of Educational Psychology, Leadership, & Counseling.
 She earned her doctorate in Policy Studies in Urban Education from the University of Illinois at Chicago.
 Most recently, she was a postdoctoral research associate at the Center for STEM Education at the University of Notre Dame.
-Dr. Gottlieb previously worked as a classroom teacher in Los Angeles, CA. Her research focuses on how educational policy can be used to increase equity and access of high-quality STEM education opportunities.
+Dr. Gottlieb previously worked as a classroom teacher in Los Angeles, CA. Her research focuses on how educational policy can be used to increase access of high-quality STEM education opportunities.
 Her current projects include examining the effects of longitudinal professional development on STEM teachers' identity as teacher leaders, identifying factors related to student persistence in STEM occupations, and the use of accountability-based measures in STEM teacher preparation.

 - 2014 Ph.D., Policy Studies in Urban Education, University of Illinois at Chicago.